instantOS/instantos.github.io/README.md

 ## Features

 ### Just works

 The user does not have to worry about everything from wifi to volume and brightness, theming and notification-management.
 The distro is also tested with non-techies as well as power users.

 ### Power-user friendly

 Loads of keybindings and extra features ensure a high skill ceiling that is still simple to get started with.

 ### Flexible

-instantOS can be used with only a keyboard, mouse or even touchscreen (which makes it the only tiling capable distro with full tablet support)
-It has support for tiling and floating windows and allows working with both of them.
+instantOS can be used with only a keyboard, mouse or even touchscreen (which makes it the only tiling capable distro with full tablet support) It has support for tiling and floating windows and allows working with both of them.

 ### Ultra lightweight

 The RAM usage on idle is about 150-160Mb.
 That is less than half of what the lightest Ubuntu flavor uses.
 It comes with as little bloat as possible without sacrificing on features.

 ## Support

-Until the userbase outgrows this, any questions will be answered immediatly by the devs.
+Until the userbase outgrows this, any questions will be answered immediately by the devs.
 You can open issues on [Github](https://github.com/instantOS), ask for help on the [Discord server](https://discord.io/instantos), on the [Subreddit](https://reddit.com/r/instantos) or write an email to [instantos@paperbenni.xyz](mailto:instantos@paperbenni.xyz)

 <ul class="actions">
     <li><a href="https://github.com/instantos" class="button special icon fa-github">get involved</a></li>